REGISTER EARLY AS SPACES ARE LIMITED IN EACH AGE GROUP !

 All girls are encouraged to play for the Boulder Valley Girls Lacrosse (BVGL) Program.
 For information on girls lacrosse, visit www.bouldergirlslacrosse.org.

-Boys will begin practice the week of Monday March 6th.
-The season will conclude at the CYLA Championships on May 20 & 21.
-There will be no practice the week of BVSD spring break (March 27 to March 31).
+Boys will begin practice the week of Monday March 5th.
+There will be no practice the week of BVSD spring break (March 26 to March 30).

-Boys games will be held every Saturday from April 8 through the CYLA Championship, Saturday May 20 & Sunday May 21.
-BVL teams will also have assigned games on Sunday April 9 and Sunday April 30.
-Makeup games may held on other selected Sundays during the season.
+Boys games will be held every Saturday from April 7 through the CYLA Championships, Saturday May 19 & Sunday May 20.
+BVL teams will also have assigned games on two of four Sunday dates: April 15, 22, 29, or May 6.

-All BVL boys teams will conclude their season at the CYLA Championships, held Saturday May 20 and Sunday May 21.
+All BVL boys teams will conclude their spring season at the CYLA Championships, held Saturday May 19 and Sunday May 20.
 Teams will play only on one of these two dates.

-BVL Winter Indoor Lacrosse and Preseason Lacrosse Clinics will be held during the winter of 2016-2017.
+BVL Winter Indoor Lacrosse and Preseason Lacrosse Clinics will be held during the winter of 2017-18 at the Sport Stable in Superior.
 Visit our Registration Page to view any open clinics.

 When and where are BVL boys practices held?

 Most boys teams will practice twice a week at Manhattan Middle School in Boulder or at Dawson School in Lafayette, from 600 to 730pm.
-U9-U8-U7 teams may practice twice a week at New Vista School in Boulder, likely from 530pm to 700pm.
+U9-U8-U7 teams may practice twice a week at East Boulder Community Park or New Vista School in Boulder, likely from 530pm to 700pm.

 Some boys teams (generally older, established teams) may have a third weekly practice at the Louisville Rec Center outdoor box lacrosse arena.
 There will be an additional fee of $25 per player on teams which choose to hold a 3rd box arena practice.